Guide, Reviewed 30 April 2026

-The decision came out of an internal DVSA security review in 2010.
+The DVSA stopped publishing routes in 2010, citing concerns that publishing them turned the test into a memorisation exercise rather than a driving assessment.
 The argument was simple.
 If a learner could rehearse the exact route they would be tested on, the test stopped measuring whether they could drive.
 It started measuring whether they could remember a sequence.
 The agency wanted the test to assess driving in conditions a candidate had not pre-driven, so the published routes came down and have not been republished since.

 That has not stopped people compiling them.
 Within months of the official routes going dark, learner-driver communities and a handful of paid services were posting GPS traces and reconstructed maps.
 The DVSA does not endorse any of these.
 The agency has stated repeatedly that examiners are free to deviate from any standard route at any time, which means a published route is at best a probability map, not a script.

-Each test centre has a small set of standard routes, typically between four and twelve, designed by the senior examiner at that centre.
-The design rules are public.
+Each test centre has a small set of standard routes designed by the senior examiner at that centre.
+The general design principles are public.
 A test must include a mix of road types covering residential streets, A-roads where available, dual carriageways where local geography allows, and at least one set of complex junctions.
 The route must run for around forty minutes of driving and finish back at the centre.
 The independent driving section, which is the twenty-minute portion where you follow signs or sat-nav directions, must include a meaningful navigational decision rather than a single straight line.

 Beyond those core constraints, every centre adapts to its geography.
 A centre in the Highlands cannot include a multi-lane urban roundabout, and a centre in central London cannot include sustained dual carriageway driving.
 The routes get reviewed and refreshed periodically, but most stay broadly stable for years.
 That is why instructor lore at a given centre is usually accurate even if it is not officially confirmed.